nascentt/DisableNitrosensekey/README.md

 I thought about remapping it, but honestly, the only thing I would ever want the button that's meant to be numlock to do is be numlock, and then you have two numlock keys next to each other, plus if I wanted it to work with CapShift I'd need to do some sort of loop to repeatedly spam the numlock sendkey to replicate being held etc. I figured just beep and do nothing was the best solution.

 # Autohotkey
 This is an AutoHotkey Script.
-To create an executable from it download AutoHotkey from autohotkey.com and use AHK2EXE to compile it into IdleLock.exe
+To create an executable from it download AutoHotkey from autohotkey.com and use AHK2EXE to compile it into DisableNitrosensekey.exe